Axway/amplify-central/content/en/docs/amplify_relnotes/20220630_analytics_relnotes.md

 ## New features and enhancements

-The following new features is available in this update:
+The following new feature is available in this update:

-* **Business Insights**: provider is now able to filter the API Health metrics with the consumer teams and/or the consumer subscription.
-Be sure to have the latest traceability agent version to leverage that feature.
+* **Business Insights**: provider can filter the API Health metrics with the consumer teams and/or the consumer subscription.
+Be sure to have the latest Traceability Agent version to leverage that feature.

 ## Fixed issues

-The following issues have been fixed in this release:
+The following issue has been fixed in this release:

 * None